apache/beam/website/src/contribute/postcommits-policies.md

     Remember that
     [a flaky test is a critical bug]({{ site.baseurl }}/contribute/postcommits-policies-details/index.html#flake_is_failing).
-Other bad tests are similar: they may fail for arbitrary reasons having nothing to do with what it is testing, making our signal unreliable.
+Other bad tests are similar: they may fail for arbitrary reasons having nothing to do with what is being tested, making our signal unreliable.
 2. Mark the problematic test to be skipped, with a link to the JIRA ticket.

 ## Useful links